Michael Merzenich: Awards

 In 2015, the National Academy of Engineering awarded Dr. Merzenich the Fritz J. and Dolores H. Russ Prize, the most prestigious award in bioengineering, for his work on cochlear implants.
 In 2016 he was awarded one of the world's top neuroscience prizes, the Kavli Prize, for his achievements in the field of brain plasticity.
+He also became elected to the Norwegian Academy of Science and Letters.

 Merzenich has published more than 200 articles.

 His work is also often covered in the popular press, including The New York Times, The Wall Street Journal, Time and Newsweek.

 He has appeared on Sixty Minutes II, CBS Evening News and Good Morning America.
 His work has been featured on four PBS specials and the ABC Australia documentary "Redesign My Brain" (which aired on Discovery Channel as "Hack My Brain" in the United States.)

 He holds nearly 100 US patents.